pkp/pkp-docs/learning-ojs/en/settings-website.md

 ### Navigation

+This PKP School video explains how to configure the Navigation settings in OJS.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDVTXpuGXiMgETgnIouWoWaY).

-{% include video.html id="OJL-XEgzhYU" provider="youtube" title="Video of OJS navigation settings demonstration"%}
+{% include video.html id="OJL-XEgzhYU" provider="youtube" title="Video of how to configure navigation settings in OJS"%}

 This section allows you to configure your navigation menus, such as including new links.